 Federal regulations require recipients to obtain prior written approval from the federal sponsor for many possible actions.
 Most, but not all, of these prior approval requirements can be found in 2 CFR 200.407 Prior written approval.
 Review the applicable regulations to ensure that any prior approval requirements are met.
-PAFC has compiled a matrix of this list of federal requirements.
+PAFC has compiled a table of this list of federal requirements.

 In accordance with the hierarchy of federal regulations, individual federal agencies have the authority to waive the prior approval requirement.
 This waiver may be found in, as applicable, the Award itself, the Program Announcement, the Research Terms and Conditions, and/or the Federal Sponsor’s terms and conditions.
 This waiver does not lessen the recipient's (UW’s) responsibility to ensure that the action taken is appropriate and supported.
 In essence, the federal sponsor is delegating responsibility to the recipient to approve the action.

 At the UW, this responsibility flows from central administration, to the Dean/Director, and ultimately to the Principal Investigator (PI).
 If the PI approves one of these actions on a Federal Award, the PI must maintain documentation to demonstrate that the action is necessary in order to achieve the Award objectives.
 This documentation should serve to justify the action the same as if approval were being sought from the Federal sponsor.